-The Committee is currently sourcing professional help in this matter and will publish a PIP advisory section on the website soon.
-There will also be a PIP workshop at our convention this year.
+The committee have currently sourced professional help in this matter and have published a DLA/PIPs Transition - Guidebook.
+We also held a PIP workshop at our convention last year.

 - What is Disability Living Allowance (DLA)?

 - What is the transition from DLA to PIPs?

 DLA is a tax-free benefit for disabled people who need help with mobility or care costs.